research

 Social content suggestion 25

-The brands winning on video are not using AI avatars.
+The brands winning on video right now are not using AI avatars.
 They are building systems to maximise the value of their authentic footage.
 One product shoot becomes twenty pieces of content.
 One customer testimonial becomes a month of social proof.
 One founder video becomes an entire campaign.

 • Repurpose existing footage across multiple formats and platforms automatically